fred0r/HLStatsX-Windmill-Theme/README.md

 ## Upgrade

-Each release includes a copy, called default-hlstatsx-files-(release-number).zip, of all the uneditted default HLStatsX files used in this theme.
 Download, unzip and overwrite all files from that .zip into the root of your web server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Return to default theme

-The `default` folder contains original versions (as of OCT24) of all customised Windmill Theme files.
+Each release includes a copy, called default-hlstatsx-files-(release-number).zip, of all the uneditted default HLStatsX files used in this theme.

 To return to using the default HLStatsx theme copy these files to your web server overwiting the custom ones.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>